 I am exporting renewable power to the grid, because our house is not using all the renewable power that is available, and I would like to use more in the house.

-Sorry, neither Amber Switch currently available can help here – they are not designed for grid-connected systems.
+Sorry, the Amber Switch cannot help here – they are not designed for grid-connected systems.

 Heating fuel savings and improved building comfort, by meeting more room heating or water heating requirements from renewable power.